vranystepan/container-basics/pt2/05_ingress.md

       more_set_headers "Request-Id: $req_id";
     ```

-6. view the headers you just got from the service
+6. view the headers you just got from the service.
+As you can see we were able to modify the response.

 7. check other [interesting annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) in the official documentation